Data management on the disk array¶

 We strongly encourage you to use versioning tools, such as GIT, at your institutions.
 Ask your IT department for more information.

-The git client is installed on the frontend nodes, without module loading.
+client is installed on the frontend nodes, without module loading.

 Disk quotas